 - 1. Replace all blades in their sockets and fit the clamp ring after checking that the numbers on the hub and clamp ring match.
-Check that the arrow on the ring aligns with the arrow on the hub.
+Check that the dimple on the ring aligns with the dimple on the hub.
 This ensures that the atomiser will be correctly balanced.
 Note that a locating pin on the hub will align with a hole in the clamp ring in this position. - 2.
-Fit the three bolts and washers and tighten evenly just to trap the blades. - 3.
-Adjust all three blades to the correct angle.

-4. Tighten the clamp ring securing bolts just sufficiently to prevent the blades rotating in their sockets.
+Fit the four screws and washers and tighten evenly just to trap the blades. - 3.
+Adjust all four blades to the correct angle. - 4.
+Tighten the clamp ring securing screws to a maximum torque of 0.69 nm (6 lb in).
+This should be just sufficient to prevent the blades rotating in their sockets.
 See section 7.3.2.

-IMPORTANT: The clamp ring bolts must be tightened evenly and must not be over-tightened.
+IMPORTANT: The clamp ring screws must be tightened evenly and must not be exceed the specified torque.
 Over-tightening can damage the blades and cause in-flight failure.